moorara/interview/cheatsheets/3-data_structures.md

   - **Cycle**: path whose first and last vertices are the same.
   - **DAG**: a directed graph which has no cycle.
   - **Connectivity**: Two vertices are connected if there is a path between them (equivalence relation: reflexive, symmetric, and transitive).
-  - Strong-Connectivity: v and w are strongly-connected if there is a directed path from v to w and a directed path from w to v. (equivalence relation)
+  - **Strong-Connectivity**: v and w are strongly-connected if there is a directed path from v to w and a directed path from w to v. (equivalence relation)
   - **Connected Component**: a maximal set of connected vertices.
   - **Strongly-Connected Component**: a maximal set of strongly-connected vertices.
   - **Connected Graph**: a graph in which every pair of vertices are connected.